FavourU/Niyo_Bootcamp_Final_Project_Spotify_Dataset/README.md

 I put a lot of emphasis on making sure my Submissions were readable and aesthetically pleasing to the eye.

-I would have liked to look at a dataset with other attributes and comparing them, such as country the artist is form and how long the artist has been in the industry, as i believe there will be strong correlations in that.
+I would have liked to look at a dataset with other attributes and comparing them, such as country the artist is from, and how long the artist has been in the industry, as i believe there will be strong correlations in that.

 I would like to thank Niyo Bootcamps for the support during this project and all the information I learnt during 16 weeks of the bootcamp.